webp-sh/webp_server_go/README.md

   "IMG_PATH": "/path/to/pics",
   "EXHAUST_PATH": "/path/to/exhaust",
   "ALLOWED_TYPES": ["jpg","png","jpeg","bmp"],
+  "ENABLE_AVIF": false,
-  "ENABLE_AVIF": false
+  "ENABLE_EXTRA_PARAMS": false
 }
 ```

-> AVIF support is disabled by default as converting images to AVIF is CPU consuming.
+> `ENABLE_AVIF` means AVIF support, it's disabled by default as converting images to AVIF is CPU consuming.
+>
+> `ENABLE_EXTRA_PARAMS` means whether to enable Extra Parameters, basically it allows you to do some transform on images like `https://img.webp.sh/path/tsuki.jpg?width=20`, you can find more info on [Extra Parameters](https://docs.webp.sh/usage/extra-params/) page.

 #### Config Example